Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Author contributions

 \section{Author contributions}

 M.O., R.M., and K.A. designed the study.
-M.O., E.K., R.M.
-S.O., S.T., H.L., and E.L. conducted electrical, optical, AFM, and SEM measurements, analyzed data, and conducted numerical simulations.
+M.O., E.K., E.L., R.M.
+S.O., S.T., and H.L. conducted electrical, optical, AFM, and SEM measurements, analyzed data, and conducted numerical simulations.
 R.M. fabricated the BDD device.
 J.L., Y.T., and K.A. conceived the application of the BDD to ODMR and supervised the project.
 All authors discussed the results and participated in writing the manuscript.
 All the authors discussed the results and commented on the manuscript.